María Dueñas - Biography | Deutsche Grammophon

 Recorded live at the Vienna Musikverein with the Wiener Symphoniker and Manfred Honeck, Beethoven and Beyond was released to widespread acclaim in May 2023 (“What a player, and what a way to launch a recording career” – Gramophone).
 The album won Dueñas a 2024 OPUS KLASSIK Young Talent of the Year award.
 She performed live at the gala awards ceremony, playing Brahms’s Hungarian Dance No. 1 with fellow DG artist Bruce Liu, and was also presented with the German newspaper Welt am Sonntag’s readers’ prize for Newcomer of the Year.

-Her second album sees her tackle an icon of the repertoire: Paganini’s 24 Caprices.
-She couples these with a selection of Paganini-inspired works by composers ranging from Berlioz to Gabriela Ortiz.
+Her second album saw her tackle an icon of the repertoire: Paganini’s 24 Caprices.
+She coupled these with a selection of Paganini-inspired works by composers ranging from Berlioz to Gabriela Ortiz.
 Dueñas is joined in chamber pieces by Boris Kuschnir, Itamar Golan, Alexander Malofeev and Raphaël Feuillâtre, and in orchestral caprices by the Deutsches Symphonie-Orchester Berlin conducted by Mihhail Gerts.
-The album will be released in all formats on 14 February 2025.

 Born in Granada in 2002, María Dueñas fell in love with classical music via the recordings her parents played constantly at home and the concerts she attended in her native city.
 She started playing violin at six and enrolled at Granada’s Conservatory a year later.
 In 2014 she was awarded a scholarship to study abroad by Juventudes Musicales Madrid and moved to Dresden to study at the Carl Maria von Weber College of Music.
-There she was soon spotted by violinist Wolfgang Hentrich and conductor Marek Janowsky, at whose invitation she would later make her debut as soloist with the San Francisco Symphony.
 In 2016, she and her family moved again, this time to Austria, on the recommendation of her mentor Vladimir Spivakov, to enable her to study at the Music and Arts University of Vienna and the University of Music and Performing Arts in Graz.

 Her performance competition victories began with the 2017 Zhuhai International Mozart Competition and 2018 Vladimir Spivakov International Violin Competition.
-In addition to her success in the Menuhin Competition, 2021 saw her win first prize at the Getting to Carnegie Competition, the Grand Prize at the Viktor Tretyakov International Violin Competition, and the career advancement prize at the Rheingau Music Festival.
-She was also named as a BBC Radio 3 New Generation Artist 2021–23.
+2021 proved to be the real breakthrough year: not only was she awarded the first prize and audience prize at that year’s (livestreamed) Menuhin Violin Competition, she also won first prize at the Getting to Carnegie Competition, the Grand Prize at the Viktor Tretyakov International Violin Competition, and the career advancement prize at the Rheingau Music Festival.
+She went on to be named a BBC Radio 3 New Generation Artist 2021–23, and in 2023 won a Princesa de Girona Prize, the jury hailing her as an exceptional role model for young people, thanks to “her huge talent, her discipline, and her capacity for hard work”.

-María Dueñas plays the Nicolò Gagliano violin of 17?4, kindly loaned by the Deutsche Stiftung Musikleben, and the Stradivarius “Camposelice” of 1710, on generous loan from the Nippon Music Foundation.
+María Dueñas plays the Nicolò Gagliano violin of 17?4, kindly loaned by the Deutsche Stiftung Musikleben.

 Follow Deutsche Grammophon online